undrewb/node-intro/readme.md

     - create and populate Dockerfile
     - create and populate .dockerignore
     - build docker image
+        docker build -t undrewb/node-intro .
-    - review docker images in local repository
+    - review docker images in local repository docker images docker ps

 3. Run the docker image
-    - run the image with docker run
+    - run the image with docker run docker run -p 49160:8080 -d undrewb/node-intro
-    - use docker ps to confirm its running
+    - use docker ps to confirm its running docker ps

+    Basic docker commands
         docker build - create a docker image and put it in the local registry docker start - run a docker image from the local image docker ps - show the currently running containers docker stop - stop a running container. docker images - show the images in the local registry

 4. Update source code